Fraunhofer-AISEC/codyze/codyze-v2/README.md

 Java 11 (OpenJDK) is a prerequisite.

-To build an executable version of Codyze v2, use the `installDist` task in the projects root:
+To build an executable version of Codyze v2, use the `installDist` task in the project's root:

 ```shell
 $ ./gradlew :codyze-v2:installDist